-The School believes in the "unique artistic voice and the transformative power of the artist within society" developed through "a learning and teaching environment enriched by a diverse creative community".1 Since a diverse creative community is fundamental to its core strategic objectives, the School seeks to recruit, educate and train students from all walks of life both nationally and globally.
+The School believes in the "unique artistic voice and the transformative power of the artist within society" developed through "a learning and teaching environment enriched by a diverse creative community" 1.
+Since a diverse creative community is fundamental to its core strategic objectives, the School seeks to recruit, educate and train students from all walks of life both nationally and globally.
 The School has an open admissions policy2; regardless of previous qualifications, all who apply are auditioned, interviewed or have their portfolio considered by teaching staff.
 For those unable to meet the minimum entrance qualifications3 there is an alternative non-standard entry procedure.
-The School has a good track record of making offers to those from under-represented groups as a proportion of those who apply but its performance in terms of the diversity of new entrants is hampered by the relatively low numbers of applicants from these groups.
+The School has a good track record of making offers to applicants from under-represented groups as a proportion of all applications but its success in terms of the diversity of new entrants is limited by the relatively low numbers of applicants from these groups.

-There has been an ongoing decline in arts education, particularly in music, for a number of decades.
-Recently, this decline has been more acute with A level music entries in 2018 25.4% lower than in 2014 (against a 2.6% decline over the same period for A-level entries overall) and higher grade achievement has also been lower (20% of pupils achieved A-A grades in music compared with 26.4% for all subjects).4 Similarly, there has been a decline in the uptake of music at GCSE level, with a decline of 22% in music GCSE entries between 2010 and 2018 and a 15.1% decrease since 2016.5 Similar decline has been noted in entries for GCSE design and technology and performing and expressive arts, including drama.
+There has been an ongoing decline in arts education in the UK state school system, particularly in music, for a number of decades.
+This decline has been more acute recently, with the number of A-level music entries in 2018 some 25.4% lower than in 2014 (against a 2.6% decline over the same period for A-level entries overall): higher-grade achievement has also been lower (20% of pupils achieved A-A grades in music compared with 26.4% for all subjects)4.
+Similarly, there has been a decline in the uptake of music at GCSE level, with a decline of 22% in the number of music GCSE entries between 2010 and 2018 and a 15.1% decrease since 20165.
+Similar decline has been noted in entries for GCSE design and technology and performing and expressive arts, including drama.
 The pandemic has further exacerbated this decline, with 68% of primary school and 39% of secondary school teachers stating that music provision is being reduced as a direct result of Covid-196.
-This decline impacts on the School's potential pool of applicants, particularly from state schools.
+ABRSM research in November 2021 found that whilst 86% of children are actively making music in some way, 15% fewer children are playing musical instruments than in 2014, and 11% fewer are taking instrument lessons7.
+This decline impacts the School's potential pool of applicants, particularly from state schools.

-The School, however, has not let this decline go by without committed action.
-Not only does it provide significant alternative under eighteen arts education in partnership with music hubs, host schools and funding bodies via its Guildhall Young Artist provision (noted later), the School and its close neighbours the Barbican Centre and the London Symphony Orchestra, part of a strategic alliance, are strong advocates for arts education,.
+The School has sought to address this decline through committed action.
+Not only does it provide significant alternative under-eighteen arts education in partnership with music hubs, host schools and funding bodies via the Guildhall Young Artist provision (noted later), the School and its close neighbours the Barbican Centre and the London Symphony Orchestra, fellow cultural organisations within the City of London Corporation, are strong advocates for arts education.

-Note on data analysis below: The School is very small and its total new entrant UK domiciled undergraduate population has not been more than 160 in any of the last five years in the data supplied by the OfS.
+Note on data analysis below (mostly undertaken during the development of the first iteration of this Plan in 2019): The School is very small and its total new entrant UK domiciled undergraduate population has not been more than 160 in any of the last five years in the data supplied by the OfS.
 This makes any analysis very difficult for two reasons: (i) the data provided by HESA to the OfS and then to the School has been rounded up or down (3s have become 5s and 2s have become 0s) and it is difficult to see the actual performance in some years for some categories, and (ii) with very small numbers as the starting point when the data is then sub-divided (e.g. BAME subdivided into Asian, Black or Mixed) statistical analysis is not always possible or meaningful.
-This also makes analysis across multiple characteristics extremely problematic.
-However, it emphasises the need for the School to make progress in recruiting students from under-represented groups as the priority.
-It should also be noted that the School only offers full honours degree programmes and has no part-time undergraduate provision; all data referenced is, therefore, for "all undergraduate" full-time.
+This also makes analysis across multiple characteristics problematic.
+However, this difficulty emphasises the need for the School to